lmcassidy/macsima-parser/README.md

 Copy your `.json` MACSima file to the same folder as this script, or note its path.

+Note: check if your file names have any whitespace and remove it if so. e.g. if your file name is:

+`my data.json`

+change it to:

+`my_data.json` or `my-data.json`

 ### 2.3 Run the code

 In Terminal/Command Prompt, run: